 7. Consider a short tour

-Lots of people shy away from tours but a short tour that closely fits your interests is a really great way to find great spots that you would unlikely uncover alone without hours of research.
+Many people shy away from tours, but a short tour that closely fits your interests is a great way to find great spots that you would unlikely uncover alone without hours of research.
 Our favourites include:

 - A Sydney small bar tour – I love this one of Surry Hills

 - A free 2-3-hour booking with a Sydney Greeters – let them know you only have half a day available

 - The evening walk in the Rocks with I’m Free for a crash course in colonial history

 - The Taste Food tours Barangaroo tour to find the best eats in Sydney quickly